 The information you gather helps with retention.
 You can learn what you can improve to increase productivity and engagement.
 Moreover, you can also learn what makes an unsuitable employee for your company.
 A talented employee doesn’t mean that they will engage with your company.

-Since they are no strings attached, you can ask anything you feel as long as you determine the employee will provide honest feedback.
+Since there are no strings attached, you can ask anything you feel as long as you determine the employee will provide honest feedback.

 Conclusion